 What about my housing costs?

 If you rent a house or flat, you may get the housing costs element to help with the rent and other costs.
-Universal Credit (UC) does not include Council Tax Support, so if you are responsible for paying council tax you, will need to claim council tax support from your council.
+Universal Credit (UC) does not include a Council Tax Reduction, so if you are responsible for paying council tax you, will need to claim a council tax reduction from your council.

 If you rent from the council or a housing association